-- 23.2 The Protest Documents must be submitted to the Chief Classifier of the relevant ITF Wheelchair Tournament within the timeframes specified in Article 22.
-Upon receipt of the Protest Documents, the Chief Classifier will conduct a review of the Protest, in consultation with the ITF, to determine whether the Protest complies with the requirements of this Article 23.
-If so, it will be accepted; if not, it will be dismissed. - 23.3 If the Protest is dismissed, the Chief Classifier will notify all relevant parties and provide a written explanation to the National Association as soon as practicable.
-The Protest Fee will be forfeited. - 23.4 If the Protest is accepted: - 23.4.1 the Protested Player's Sport Class will remain unchanged pending the outcome of the Protest, but the Protested Player's Sport Class Status will immediately be changed to Review (R); - 23.4.2 the Chief Classifier will appoint a Protest Panel to conduct a new Evaluation Session as soon as reasonably possible; and - 23.4.3 the ITF will notify all relevant parties of the time and date that the new Evaluation Session is to be conducted by the Protest Panel.
+23.2 The Protest Documents must be submitted to the Chief Classifier (if submitted onsite at the classification event) or Head of Classification within the timeframes specified in Article 22.
+Upon receipt of the Protest Documents, the Chief Classifier or Head of Classification will conduct a review of the Protest, in consultation with the

+ITF, to determine whether the Protest complies with the requirements of this Article 23.
+If so, it will be accepted; if not, it will be dismissed.

+- 23.3 If the Protest is dismissed, the Chief Classifier (if onsite) or Head of Classification will notify all relevant parties and provide a written explanation to the National Association as soon as practicable.
+The Protest Fee will be forfeited. - 23.4 If the Protest is accepted: - the Protested Player's Sport Class will remain unchanged pending the outcome of the Protest, but the Protested Player's Sport Class Status will immediately be changed to Review (R); - 23.4.2 the Chief Classifier (if onsite) or Head of Classification will appoint a Protest Panel to conduct a new Evaluation Session as soon as reasonably possible, and; - 23.4.3 will notify all relevant parties of the time and date that the new Evaluation Session is to be conducted by the Protest Panel.